HenryNguyenLe/SQL_Challenge/README.md

  * PostgresSQL | Jupyter Notebook | Visual Studio Code (VS Code)

  ### Investigation Findings
- After performing inspection, analysis and visualization of "salaries" table, many illogical data was uncovered:
+ After performing inspection, analysis and visualization of "salaries" table, a lot of illogical data was discovered:
 * Staff & Senior Staff salaries are more than that of Manager & Technique Leader
-* Senior Engineers made even less than Assistant Engineers and Engineers
+* Senior Engineers make even less than Assistant Engineers and Engineers
 * Employee ID # 499942 name is "April Foolsday"(very suspicious)

-* Thus, this database is a self made-up and thus not reliable
+=> Thus, this database is a self made-up and thus not reliable